pumpkinheadgiant/leeg/README.md

 chmod +x tailwindcss
 ```

-On Mac, in finder, `cntrl-click` open the file in the Browser to allow it be opened.
+On Mac, in finder, `cntrl-click` open the file in the Finder to allow it be opened.

 ## Run
 ### VSCode